-We are working with South West Water on a major and innovative long-term water resource infrastructure project - securing a functioning limestone quarry in the Mendips for repurposing as a process, in
+We are working with South West Water on a major and innovative long-term water resource infrastructure project - securing a functioning limestone quarry in the Mendips for repurposing as a poservoir through the RAPID assessment process:

 The quarry will be worked until 2040, at which point we would start filling it from the River Avon with a working capacity of 28.5M m3.
 This new source will be treated and transferred to Wessex Water and South West Water (Bournemouth) supply zones to mitigate future deficits identified in our Water Resources Management Plans.